wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 == Upgrade Notice ==

+= 2.9.8 =
+Added Multilingual support along with some important fixes, recommended upgrade.

 = 2.9.7 =
 Fixes related to orders not syncing properly [Smart Reporter Beta] (WooCommerce) along with some important fixes, recommended upgrade.